 Facing this financial reality was a bit overwhelming.
 I knew with the increased expenses, the pressure was really on to increase my income and soon.
 This financial problem combined with the stress of losing the most important person in my life was all too much.
 Add in some drug abuse, unhealthy eating and lack of exercise and it was the perfect storm for a bout of depression.

-Ironically it was the financial pressure that got me back on the right track.
+Ironically, it was the financial pressure that got me back on the right track.
 With all the motivating financial stories I had been reading on blogs, I really wanted to have similar success.
 I realized I wasn’t satisfied just continuing to coast.
+I realized I needed to search more inspiration and strength, and make things right.

 Dealing With Personal Problems First

 So now I had the motivation I needed.
-The problem was that the depression was still going strong.
-It was pretty easy to see that I had to deal with that before having much chance at employment.
+The problem was that the depression was still going strong and it seems like this dark and scary development won’t be ending anytime soon.
+It was easy to see that I had to deal with that before having much chance at employment.
 If not I was going to avoid applying for the better jobs and have little confidence in any interviews.

 Obviously I had to smarten up about the drug abuse.
 That was going to eat away at too much of my savings and further distort my mental state.
 Geez I’m cringing at the thought of my mom reading this paragraph.
 Sorry mom!
 She caught me back in high school.
 So it wasn’t exactly a big secret, but I’ve hid it from her over the years.
 Now it’s been 2 months clean which is honestly the longest time, probably since I started.
 Thinking of it like that, I really had a problem with it.
 Well enough of that crap.